neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 For information about connecting to RDS from `psql`, see [Connect to a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Connecting.PostgreSQL).
 </Admonition>

 If your current setting is `replica`, follow these steps to enable logical replication.
-If you just created your database instance, you will need to create a new parameter group to set the value.
+If you are using the default parameter group, you will need to create a new parameter group to set the value.
 You can do so by selecting **Parameter groups** > **Create parameter group** from the sidebar and filling in the required fields.

 To enable logical replication: